savonet/liquidshop/6/index.md

 - _showcase_ (15 min): a short presentation about a website / radio / art installation that you built using Liquidsoap or related tools
 - _tech talks_ (30 min): an in-depth presentation of a technology related to Liquidsoap and streaming in general
-- _workshop_: user-centered freeform discussions about your project or issues around Liquidsoap and streaming
+- _workshop_: user-centered, freeform discussions about your project or issues around Liquidsoap and streaming

 Schedule
 --------

 The workshop will be held on **Friday 29 May 2026**.

-The tentative schedule is the following, and still subject to changes
+The tentative schedule is as follows, and is still subject to change.

 {% for talk in site.data.ls6.talks %}
 | {{talk.time}} GMT | {% if talk.firstname %}{{talk.firstname}} {{talk.lastname}}:{% endif %} _{{talk.title}}_ | {% if talk.slides %}[slides]({{talk.slides}}){% endif %} |{% endfor %}

-You can subscribe to the [calendar](calendar.ics) in order have a schedule which is up-to-date.
+You can subscribe to the [calendar](calendar.ics) to get an up-to-date schedule.

 Abstracts
 ---------